rv-mkroh/rv-security-training/docs/for_everyone/physical-security.md

 <input type="checkbox" id="118" /><label for="118">![118](../slides/for_everyone/for_everyone.118.jpeg)</label>
 _111. Page us!._

-Notify security or the help desk at any time if you have lost or had stolen, any devices that access Red Ventures information.
+Notify the help desk (help@redventures.com) at any time if you have lost or had stolen, any devices that access Red Ventures information.
+The help desk logs these incidents and has procedures to initiate the removal of the device from the network.
 Whether it's your Red Ventures issued laptop, or your personal phone which was logged into your GitHub account.
 Let us know immediately so we can lock it out from all our systems and get you a new device issued.
-After you've filed a police report, email us at help@redventures.com.
-Of course, you might need to borrow someone's laptop to do that ...

 ---